Have an extra day in Tokyo, Japan and need an idea of what to do? Consider stopping by Yokohama as the perfect day trip from Tokyo.

 Cup Noodles Museum is a fun place to visit for all ages.
 Start your journey by entering a room with three walls covered with Nissin products collected over the years.
 It’s a photogenic spot so you can easily spend a few minutes here.
 Afterward, watch a short documentary on Momofuku Ando’s and how he changed the instant ramen industry.
 Foreigners are given audio players to follow along with the video, available in a few commonly spoken languages.
 You’ll also read more about the history of ramen (which has some overlap from the Shin-Yokohama Raumen Museum) and how Nissin entered the space food industry.

 For those who want a grander ramen experience, there are several attractions to experience for an additional fee.
 We highly recommend that you create a personalized Cup Noodle at the My Cup Noodles Factory as a souvenir.
-You’ll follow the process of ordering a cup for 300 yen / $2.70 USD) (will increase to 400 yen / $3.60 starting on April 1, 2020), sanitizing your hands, decorating the outside with markers, seeing your ramen placed in the cup, picking 4 toppings and seasoning, and watching the lid and cup get sealed.
+You’ll follow the process of ordering a cup for 400 yen / $3.60, sanitizing your hands, decorating the outside with markers, seeing your ramen placed in the cup, picking 4 toppings and seasoning, and watching the lid and cup get sealed.
 Since your cup noodle may get squashed on your way back home, you can protect it in an inflatable bubble package.
-The cup noodle inside the inflatable bubble tends to attract attention on the metro!
+The cup noodle inside the inflatable bubble tends to attract attention on the train!

 If you need a small snack, head to the Noodles Bazaar to try a mini size bowl of noodles from different countries such as Italy, Vietnam, China, Indonesia, South Korea, Thailand, Malaysia, and Kazakhstan.
-The cost is 300 yen / $2.70 USD) (will increase to 400 yen / $3.60 starting on April 1, 2020) for each bowl of noodles.
+The cost is 400 yen / $3.60 for each bowl of noodles.

 Children can also participate by hand-making their Chicken Ramen or learning about the ramen production process through an interactive indoor jungle gym at the Cup Noodles Park.

-If you’re not able to make it out to this Cup Noodles Museum, there is another one in Osaka.
+If you’re not able to make it out to this Cup Noodles Museum, there is another one located in Osaka.
+The Osaka Ikeda museum doesn’t have an admission fee.

 Address: 2 Chome-3-4 Shinko, Naka Ward, Yokohama, Kanagawa 231-0001, Japan (〒231-0001 神奈川県横浜市中区新港２丁目３−4)